Government of Canada services and information in Algiers, Algeria

 Refer to Death abroad.

-In Algeria, a declaration of death must be completed within 24 hours.
+In Algeria, the declaration of death is mandatory and must be made within 24 hours.

 Cremation services are not available in Algeria.